dvorka/mindforger/.github/ISSUE_TEMPLATE/feature-or-enhancement.md

 ---
 name: New feature or enhancement
-about: Propose a new MindForger enhancement or feature
+about: Propose a new MindForger enhancement or feature.
 title: "[Feature/Enhancement] "
-labels: ':octocat: enhancement, :rescue_worker_helmet: triage'
+labels: ":octocat: enhancement, :rescue_worker_helmet: triage"
 assignees: dvorka

 ---